 Prior to this offering, there has been no public market for our common stock.
-Therefore, the initial public offering price for our common stock will be determined through negotiations between us and the representatives.
-Principal factors to be considered in these negotiations include:
+Therefore, the initial public offering price for our common stock has been determined through negotiations between us and the representatives.
+Principal factors that were considered in these negotiations include:

-- · information in this prospectus and otherwise available to the representatives; - · our industry's history and prospects; - ability of our management team; - · prospects for our future revenues and earnings; - present state of our business operations and financial condition; - · general condition of the securities markets at the time of this offering; and - recent market prices of, and demand for, publicly traded common stock of comparable companies.
+- information in this prospectus and otherwise available to the representatives; - our industry's history and prospects; - ability of our management team; - prospects for our future revenues and earnings; - present state of our business operations and financial condition; - general condition of the securities markets at the time of this offering; and - recent market prices of, and demand for, publicly traded common stock of comparable companies.

-The estimated initial public offering price range set forth on the cover page of this prospectus is subject to change as a result of market conditions and other factors.
-A pricing committee of our board of directors will establish the initial public offering price following such negotiations.
+A pricing committee of our board of directors established the initial public offering price following such negotiations.